 The length, cost and complexity of divorce proceedings depend greatly upon the parties involved.
 When divorcing spouses are willing to work together to resolve their issues in a constructive manner, the process, while still emotionally challenging, can be streamlined in both duration and cost.
 However, when the parties are unwilling or unable to work together, a litigated divorce, along with attendant delays and costs, may be unavoidable.
-Our chief goal at Shilts & Setlak, LLC is to help our clients achieve an amicable divorce or family law settlement so they can move on with their lives.
+Our chief goal at Shilts & Setlak, LLC is to help our clients achieve timely, reasonable, and cost-effective divorce settlements so they can move on with their lives.
 However, we recognize that we cannot always persuade an intractable opposing spouse or attorney to cooperate on the settlement effort.
 When litigation is necessary, our attorneys effectively and efficiently process your case through the dissolution process, including a trial if necessary.

-Indiana is a “no-fault” state, meaning all that is required as grounds for a divorce is that the parties have suffered an irretrievable breakdown of their marriage.
-Other than simply pleading that this breakdown exists, no other proof is required.
+Indiana is a “no-fault” state.
+A party simply needs to declare that the parties have suffered an irretrievable breakdown of their marriage.
+Other than simply pleading that this breakdown has occurred, no other proof is required.

-Indiana law creates a cause of action for legal separation that is separate and distinct from divorce.
-Legal separation allows spouses to separate their affairs and provide for support and child custody without actually dissolving the marriage.
+Indiana law creates a cause of action for legal separation in 1984 that is separate and distinct from divorce.
+Legal separation allows spouses to separate their affairs and provide for spousal maintenance, child support and child custody without actually dissolving the marriage.
 A court may grant legal separation when it finds that the conditions of the marriage make it intolerable for the parties to continue living together but reasons exist for the marriage to be maintained.
 Spouses cannot file for legal separation after having initiated a cause of action for divorce.
 They can, however, convert a pending cause of action for legal separation to one for the dissolution of marriage quite easily.
 A Decree of Legal Separation lasts only one year before it dissolves.

 Spouses considering divorce in Indiana have several options.
-Planning ahead and working with the other spouse can greatly expedite the process.
-The attorneys at Shilts & Setlak, LLC who, with nearly 60 years combined experience, can work with you before filing any divorce action, as well as through every step of the process to help you identify the issues that are important to you.
+Planning ahead can greatly expedite the process.
+Contact the attorneys at Shilts & Setlak, LLC who, with nearly 60 years combined experience, can work with you before filing any divorce action, as well as through every step of the process, after filing to help you identify the issues that are important to you.